Limit theorems for discrete multitype branching processes counted with a characteristic: Introduction

-One possible application of our results is in the context of urn models and this will be the subject of an upcoming paper \cite{kolesko-sava-huss-urn}.
-Another application that we give towards the end of this work, is that, for a particular choice of the characteristic $\Phi$, by applying our main result Theorem \ref{thm:main}, we recover some of the results in \cite{kesten-stigum-add}.
+The motivation for this work is to demonstrate how the methods from \cite{iksanov-kolesko-meiners2021} can be applied in order to study particular multitype CMJ processes for which \eqref{eq:supported at 1} hold, and one possible application of our results is in the context of urn models in \cite{kolesko-sava-huss-urn}.
+We also obtain a generalization of the results from \cite{kesten-stigum-add}, by applying the main result Theorem~\ref{thm:main} to the particular choice of the characteristic $\Phi(k)\defeq \mathbf{1}\cdot\ind{k=0}$.

-The main motivation of this work is to demonstrate how the methods from \cite{iksanov-kolesko-meiners2021} can be applied in the discrete setting in studying some particular multitype CMJ processes.
-Hence, this work can also be seen as a first step forward in partially answering Question 1 from \cite{iksanov-kolesko-meiners2021}.
-The choice of our model allow us to avoid many technical issues that arise in the general case, e.g., the asymptotic expansion of the mean, and we strongly believe that this approach may work in the general case as well, that is for a more general characteristic than the one considered here.
-This will be the subject of a future work.
+This work can be seen as a first step forward in answering Question 1 from \cite{iksanov-kolesko-meiners2021}.
+The choice of our model allows us to avoid many issues that arise in the general case, that is without condition \eqref{eq:supported at 1}, both in lattice and non-lattice case (i.e. when all $\xi^{(i,j)}$ are supported on some fixed lattice or not).
+For example, under condition \eqref{eq:supported at 1} we can easily establish the asymptotic expansion of the mean $\E Z_n^\Phi$ in terms of the spectral decomposition of the mean offspring matrix $A$ and this expansion is then required to conclude the limit theorem for $Z_n^{\Phi}$.
+On the other hand, the fact that the branching processes studied in this paper are multidimensional causes additional complications not present in \cite{iksanov-kolesko-meiners2021}, e.g. the presence of a nilpotent part in the Jordan decomposition of $A$ gives rise to a polynomial correction in the limit theorem.